There are several cliff areas in the park; please take care when walking in these areas.

 Boyle Point is located on Denman Island.
 Take the Denman Island Ferry from Buckley Bay, off Hwy #19a on central Vancouver Island.
 Take the Buckley Bay exit #101 from Hwy #19.
 Once on the island, follow Denman Road to the Hornby Island Ferry terminal; turn right and follow East Road to the park.

 Nearby communities include: Fanny Bay and Comox Valley

 Maps and BrochuresAny maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 - Wildlife: California and Steller’s sea lions come to the area around Boyle Point to feed on huge schools of herring found in Baynes Sound during the winter.
 Visitors can often see bald eagles and osprey from the viewpoints, as well as a variety of other sea and shore birds.

 - Approved Master Plan for Boyle Point Provincial Park [PDF]

 This is not the original management planning product.
 This document has been scanned from the original format of the plan.
 It may contain some formatting changes, however the content is consistent with the orignal.

 Activities Available at this Park

 One hiking trail leads from the parking lot to the viewpoint.
-This trail is approx 1.5 km one way; average walking time 25 minutes.
+This trail is approximately 1.5 km one way; average walking time is 25 minutes.
 The viewpoint at the end of the trail offers spectacular views of Baynes Sound and the Chrome Island Lighthouse.
 Seals, sea lions, bald eagles, osprey and a variety of seabirds can also be spotted in this area.